Microchip-MPLAB-Harmony/audio_apps/apps/audio_enc/readme.md

 ## Tools Setup Differences

 The default configuration should be correct for the majority of the app.
-There following configurations will need to be changed in order for proper operations.
+The following configurations will need to be changed for proper operations.

 MPLAB Harmony Configurator: Tools->Clock Configuration

-Uncheck the Main RC Oscillator and check the “Bypass” for the Main Crystal Oscillator.
-When the Bypass is check, it will cause the Main Crystal Oscillator to become unchecked.
+Uncheck the Main RC Oscillator and check the "Bypass" for the Main Crystal Oscillator.
+When the Bypass is checked, it will cause the Main Crystal Oscillator to become unchecked.

 ![](graphics/audio_enc_crystal.png)